Cybaries/LeetCode/README.md

 - **Question Name**: Directory for each LeetCode/GeeksforGeeks problem, with each containing a `README.md` file with the problem description and a solution file.

+## Folder Structure
+The repository is organized as follows:

+- Question Name
+  - Solution
+  - README.md

 ## Extensions Used
 ### LeetHub
 [LeetHub](https://github.com/QasimWani/LeetHub) is a browser extension that automatically syncs your LeetCode submissions to your GitHub repository.